solana-labs/solana/docs/src/running-validator/vote-accounts.md

    authority keypairs, so that it can smoothly transition at the next epoch.
 Add the two arguments on restart: `--authorized-voter ~/validator-keypair.json --authorized-voter ~/new-vote-authority.json`
-6. After the cluster reaches the next epoch, restart `solana-validator` again after remove the `--authorized-voter ~/validator-keypair.json` argument, as the old vote authority keypair is no longer required.
+6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `solana-validator`, as the old vote authority keypair is no longer required.

 ### Vote Account Authorized Withdrawer